uhcakip/JPApexPredators/README.md

 - Interactive map showing dinosaur locations
 - Sticker pack extension for iMessage

-Based on the Udemy course [iOS 18, SwiftUI 6, & Swift 6: Build iOS Apps From Scratch](https://www.udemy.com/course/ios-15-app-development-with-swiftui-3-and-swift-5/), **with the following implementations by myself**:

-- Integration of additional packages (as shown in [Packages](#packages)) to extend capabilities and streamline development
-- Project structure layout (as shown in [Project Structure](#project-structure)) for better organization
-- Improved code quality and functionality (as shown in [Enhancements and Refactoring](#enhancements-and-refactoring))

 ## Demo
 <img src="_Demo/demo.gif" alt="JPApexPredators Demo">

-## Packages
-This project uses Swift Package Manager (SPM) for dependency management.
-The following packages are included:

-- [Inject](https://github.com/krzysztofzablocki/Inject) - Used for hot reloading during development
-- [SwiftLint](https://github.com/realm/SwiftLint) - Used for code linting
-- [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) - Used for code formatting

 ## Project Structure
 - `Views/`: Main views for the dinosaur list, detail, and map interfaces